abhishekprogrammer18112003/fam_flutter_assignment/README.md

       - screen_utils.dart    // It includes screen utils with dynamic sizes
       - url_constants.dart    //  This include all the urls for now we have only one.
       - value_constants.dart   // This file includes default sizes
+      - network_helper.dart   // This contain the function launch url

   - features   // contains all the screens
       - home   // first screen and only feature that is included in this feature